-Oceanspray is a large, fast-growing and carefree shrub with a vase-shaped form and lilac-like cascading clusters of creamy white flowers that droop from the branches and attract beneficial insects to the garden all summer long.
+Oceanspray is a large, fast-growing and carefree shrub with a vase-shaped form and lilac-like cascading clusters of creamy white flowers that droop from the branches and attract beneficial insects and pollinators to the garden all summer long.
 The flowers are pollinated by insects and evolve into small, hairy fruits, each containing one seed, which is light enough to be dispersed by wind.

 - Plant type/canopy layer: deciduous, perennial, large shrub

 - Size at maturity: 10-16' tall, 8-7' wide